abacusmodeling/abacus-develop/doc/input-main.md

     [back to top](#input-file)

-- bfgs_w1<a id="bfgs-w1"></a>
+- relax_bfgs_w1<a id="bfgs-w1"></a>
     - *Type*: Real
     - *Description*: This variable controls the Wolfe condition for BFGS algorithm used in geometry relaxation.
 You can look into paper Phys.Chem.Chem.Phys.,2000,2,2177 for more information.
     - *Default*: 0.01

     [back to top](#input-file)

-- bfgs_w2<a id="bfgs-w2"></a>
+- relax_bfgs_w2<a id="bfgs-w2"></a>
     - *Type*: Real
     - *Description*: This variable controls the Wolfe condition for BFGS algorithm used in geometry relaxation.
 You can look into paper Phys.Chem.Chem.Phys.,2000,2,2177 for more information.
     - *Default*: 0.5

     [back to top](#input-file)

-- bfgs_rmax<a id="bfgs_rmax"></a>
+- relax_bfgs_rmax<a id="relax_bfgs_rmax"></a>
     - *Type*: Real
     - *Description*: This variable is for geometry optimization.
 It indicates the maximal movement of all the atoms.
 The sum of the movements from all atoms can be increased during the optimization steps.
-However, it will not be larger than bfgs_rmax Bohr.
+However, it will not be larger than relax_bfgs_rmax Bohr.
     - *Default*: 0.8

     [back to top](#input-file)

-- bfgs_rmin<a id="bfgs_rmin"></a>
+- relax_bfgs_rmin<a id="relax_bfgs_rmin"></a>
     - *Type*: Real
     - *Description*: This variable is for geometry optimization.
 It indicates the minimal movement of all the atoms.
-When the movement of all the atoms is smaller than bfgs_rmin Bohr , and the force convergence is still not achieved, the calculation will break down.
+When the movement of all the atoms is smaller than relax_bfgs_rmin Bohr , and the force convergence is still not achieved, the calculation will break down.
     - *Default*: 1e-5

     [back to top](#input-file)

-- bfgs_init<a id="bfgs_init"></a>
+- relax_bfgs_init<a id="relax_bfgs_init"></a>
     - *Type*: Real
     - *Description*: This variable is for geometry optimization.
 It indicates the initial movement of all the atoms.
-The sum of the movements from all atoms is bfgs_init Bohr.
+The sum of the movements from all atoms is relax_bfgs_init Bohr.
     - *Default*: 0.5

     [back to top](#input-file)